Lovers rock: Politics

-Because the majority of its audience were women, and it tended to have a romantic influence in sound and lyrics, lovers' rock was often seen as intrinsically apolitical, where roots reggae and the black masculinity associated with it had clear political messages of emancipation and liberation.
-While not as explicitly politically conscious as other subgenres of reggae, lovers' rock was indeed political, however, “never [steering] too far away from the politics of romantic love and heartbreak”.
-Lovers' rock, being indigenous to Britain with strong Jamaican influences, emerged with regard to the cultural and political environments of the time for Caribbean people in the United Kingdom.
+Because the majority of its audience were women, and it tended to have a romantic influence in sound and lyrics, lovers rock was often seen as intrinsically apolitical, whereas roots reggae and the black masculinity associated with it had clear political messages of emancipation and liberation.
+While not as explicitly politically conscious as other subgenres of reggae, lovers rock was indeed political, however, “never [steering] too far away from the politics of romantic love and heartbreak”.

+Lovers rock, being indigenous to Britain with strong Jamaican influences, emerged with regard to the cultural and political environments of the time for Caribbean people in the United Kingdom.
 It engaged with politics for the female face of the genre, as well as for the male-dominated production and ownership of the genre.
 It portrayed patriarchal discourses through its creation of politically contentious erotic spaces that challenged racism, while also encapsulating the struggles of gendered oppression dealt with by women.
-Though much more subtle than other politically outspoken music, lovers' rock did portray its own stance on the political climate of Britain in the mid-1970s.
+Though much more subtle than other politically outspoken music, lovers rock did portray its own stance on the political climate of Britain in the mid-1970s.

+Lovers rock, moreover, was an indicator of social and cultural changes within Black and Caribbean communities living in the UK.
+As opposed to the singularity espoused by reggae music, lovers rock, encouraged people to engage with one another in hopes of finding a love interest.
+This allowed for new dynamics of sex and gender, with women having more personal autonomy on the dance floor and a choice of who to engage or not engage romantically with.

-There’s a “faulty logic follow(ing) dominant perceptions within wider patriarchal cultures that love is not political and is ultimately female work" (Palmer 117).
+There's a "faulty logic follow(ing) dominant perceptions within wider patriarchal cultures that love is not political and is ultimately female work" (Palmer 117).
 "While there remains much to celebrate within lovers rock’s historical legacy, sentimentality has given way to tackling the more challenging question of how black Britons are now imagining new discourses on black freedom that take seriously the gendered and erotic entanglements that shape and define our visions of black liberation," (Palmer 129).
-In an anti-black world that constantly places black people in a separate category as human anything fighting against these notions is a push towards liberation.
-Love is the quintessential human feeling and by expressing it, the artists of Lover's Rock and other black genres are showing the humanity of black people and pushing towards liberation.
+In an anti-black world that constantly places black people in a separate category as human, anything fighting against these notions is a push towards liberation.
+Love is the quintessential human feeling and by expressing it, the artists of lovers rock and other black genres are showing the humanity of black people and pushing towards liberation.